 You can find out more about the creation of websites in the Netherlands from the video below:

 The Dutch Internet Governance is used to regulate domain names.
 The management of domain names falls under the regulations of the Stichting Internet Domeinnaamregistratie Nederland (SIDN), a private non-governmental organization.
 Starting 2001, Dutch internet regulations have started considering allowing foreign companies and citizens to apply for a .nl domain name, which is a top level domain.
 In 1998, the Dutch Government issued a Memorandum on Legislation for Electronic Highway in order to regulate electronic commerce.

 The .nl extension is the Internet country code top-level domain (CCTLD) in the Netherlands as it has acquired by now more than three million users.
 The .nl domain was firstly enabled in 1986, when it was firstly administered by the Piet Beertema of the Centrum voor Wiskunde en Informatica.
 Today, the .nl extension is the third most employed domain name in Europe.

 The first step for opening a website in the Netherlands is to purchase the .nl domain name extension.
 All Dutch domain names are registered with the SIDN and an individual who wants to register a website must firstly verify the availability of the desired name.
 The registrant of a .nl domain name must also know that the name of a website must be decent and its registration does not infringe another party’s rights.
 All technical requirements for the registration of a .nl domain are published by the Stichting Internet Domeinnaamregistratie Nederland.

 Dutch .nl domains may be registered for one and up to ten years.
 The registration of a .nl domain name does not take more than a week and must have the following characteristics:

 Domain names in the Netherlands must be renewed 60 days before expiration by paying a renewal fee.

-For details about opening a company, please contact our company incorporation agents in the Netherlands.
+For details about opening an online shop, please contact our company registration agents in the Netherlands.